On this page

 Skip to content

-Article Series:A Beginner's Experience with Vibe Coding (1 / 2)
+Article Series:My First Experience with Vibe Coding (1 / 2)

-Last December, while experimenting with Vibe Coding, I chose to start with Claude Code on desktop, using an old project to test it out.
-During my Vibe Coding practice, I didn't intervene too much because I wanted to see the extent of its capabilities.
-Furthermore, I only knew about Claude's 5-hour reset quota, but I didn't realize there was a hidden Weekly Active Compute Hours limit (Anthropic noted in an August 2025 notification that Pro users have approximately 40-80 hours of Sonnet 4 compute per week).
-Because Vibe Coding consumes tokens much faster than expected, I not only exhausted my quota early, but because the weekly quota is calculated on a "7-day rolling" basis, I was locked out for several days.
-Coupled with a temporary switch to evaluating GitHub Copilot, I didn't renew my subscription, so this test was never actually completed.
+Last December, while experimenting with Vibe Coding, I chose to use Claude Code on desktop and started by testing it on an old project.
+During my Vibe Coding practice, I didn't intervene much because I wanted to understand the extent of its capabilities.
+Furthermore, I only knew about Claude's 5-hour reset quota; I didn't realize there was a hidden Weekly Active Compute Hours limit (Anthropic mentioned in a late August 2025 notification that Pro users have approximately 40-80 hours of Sonnet 4 compute per week).
+Because Vibe Coding consumes tokens much faster than expected, I not only exhausted my quota early but was also locked out for several days because the weekly quota is calculated on a "7-day rolling" basis.
+Coupled with my decision to pause my subscription to evaluate GitHub Copilot, this test was never actually completed.

-Since I am currently unable to access the system to take screenshots, this article serves as a text-based record of that experience.
+Since I am currently unable to access the system to take screenshots, this article records the experience through text only.

 What is Claude Code on Desktop?

 In the November 25, 2025 update, Claude Desktop added a Code tab, an interface that allows you to run Claude Code directly within the desktop application.
-Users do not need to open a terminal; they simply click the tab, install the dependencies, and can start using it immediately.
+Users do not need to open a terminal; they simply click the tab and install the dependencies to get started.

 Operation Mechanism

 After using it, I found its isolation logic quite unique.
 When a repository is selected, it does not modify the original files directly.
 Instead, it creates a folder with the same name as the project under the .claude-worktrees directory in the user's home folder.
-It then generates a subfolder with a random name (containing a full copy of the project) and creates a Git branch with a random name inside it.
+It then generates a randomly named subfolder (containing a full copy of the project) and creates a randomly named Git branch inside it.

 All modifications occur within this isolated environment and branch.
 This design ensures the safety of the original project and enables the possibility of handling multiple tasks in parallel (each session corresponds to a different isolated environment).